Linux Systems Administration

 These hosting providers maintain data centres all around the world.
 They range in price depending on the internet connection you need, the hardware for the system in terms of CPUs, HD space and RAM.
 They also offer several add-on services that allow you to load balance, backup, or even migrate your websites easily.

 In terms of which Linux Operating Systems I would go with, I have the most experience with Debian.
 So Debian or a distribution derived from Debian like Ubuntu would be my first choice.
 But there are circumstances where other Linux distributions make better sense.
 For example, WHM is a very popular piece of software which works better on a Cent/OS system.
 WHM is very dependant on specific locations for storing configuration and testing this system is focused on software built for Cent/OS.
+Installing WHM on Debian is or at least used to be a pain because the directory structure didn’t line up.

 Hosting your Linux system should be done with either Google (Google Cloud Services), or Amazon (AWS).
 Both of these services offer your choice of data centre location, they have competitive pricing, they are likely to be around for the forseeable future, and they have tremendous potential in terms of scalability.